Common Stocks, Preferred Stocks: Basic Concepts

 Stockholders' Equity = Assets − Liabilities

-Corporate Ownership — Stocks
+Corporate Ownership: Stocks

 Stocks, as a unit of ownership, can be broadly classified as common and preferred — all corporations issue common stock.
+Stocks are a form of equity, sometimes called a residual claim, since their value depends on the remaining value of the firm after all other claims, including debt, have been paid.

 Legal Rights of Common Stockholders

-Common stockholders have the following legal rights:
+Common stockholders have these legal rights:

 Voting Privileges